 Free day at leisure to explore Lisbon.

-Day 4 - Alentejo Region and Evora
+Day 4 - Alentejo Region and Evora with official guide

 Departure to Evora for a visit of the city with Official Guide and visiting a winery, including wine tasting.
 Travel eastward from Lisbon through the plains of the Alentejo, a vast agricultural area of cork oak, olive groves, vineyards and orchards of almond and oranges.
 Rising from the plain is the enchanting walled city of Evora, a UNESCO World Heritage city.
 Within its walls are a 1st Century Roman temple, a Moorish neighborhood of winding, narrow streets, a medieval cathedral and the famous “Bones Chapel”.
 Your guided walking tour of the city will explain its wonders.
 Time for lunch (not included) in one of the many restaurants offering great local cuisine.